tiltfactor/mg-game/nlp/README.md

 ## Setup

-These instructions are sepcifically for Ubuntu/Debian, but with minor tweaking, it should work for other systems too.
+These instructions are specifically for Ubuntu/Debian, but with minor tweaking, it should work for other systems too.

 Install [pip](http://www.pip-installer.org/en/latest/installing.html) (if not already present).